LUP-LuftbildUmweltPlanung/SITS_classification/README.md

 <img src="img/folderstructure.png" width="650" height="700" />

-**Take Care:**

-Initial path of process folder and docker mounts has to be defined in ***config_path.py***

 **To use the scripts:**

-1. Transfer aoi / reference data to ...process/data/ folder

-2. Specify parameters within the _main_ scripts and execute them:
+Specify parameters within the _main_ scripts and execute them:

 - class_main_1_sampling.py
 - class_main_2_train.py
 - class_main_3_predict.py

-There are various entry points and use cases which are briefly presented in the following flowchat:
+**There are various entry points and use cases which are briefly presented in the following flowchart:**

+To exclude FORCE for Training and use already existing Features & Responses take a look at the example files:
+./pytorch/example/_SITSrefdata/...
+Note: preprocess_settings.json is used to carry uniform settings from training to prediction with a model

 <img src="img/flowchart.png" width="700" height="700" />

 ## 2.2 Workflow